hat-open/hat-event/docs/server.rst

 * `syncer_token` (optional property)

   This token string is used as a key for synchronization between Eventer Server and Eventer Client.
-Event Server will request synchronization with a remote Event Server only if their `server_token` are identical.
+Event Client will request synchronization with a remote Event Server only if their `server_token` are identical.
   If this token is not defined, synchronization is performed irrespective.